vlang/v/doc/docs.md

 ```

 `http.get` returns `?http.Response`.
 It was called with `?`, so the error is propagated to the calling function
-(which must return an optional) or in case of `main` leads to a panic.
+(which must return an optional) or in case of `main` leads to a `panic`.
-Basically the code above is a shorter version of
+The code above is a shorter version of

 ```v
 resp := http.get(url) or {